Expressive-Tea/documentation/community/support.md

 [mailing list](https://groups.google.com/forum/#!forum/expressive-tea/) on Google Groups.

 Expressive Tea is an open source project, our goal is to create an awesome framework that helps to build marvelous server side applications.
-If you like to join as Sponsor or backer to allow us continue to grow, please you can contact us on support@expressive-tea.io or diego.resendez@expressive-tea.io
+If you like to join as Sponsor or backer to allow us to continue to grow, please you can contact us on support@expressive-tea.io or diego.resendez@expressive-tea.io